TerraFirmaRescue/TerraFirma-Rescue-Modpack/README.md

 ## Background Story

-**After countless hours, we reached the target planetary system, Terrafirma B. What woke me up was not the call of my teammates but a harsh alarm.
+After countless hours, we reached the target planetary system, Terrafirma B. What woke me up was not the call of my teammates but a harsh alarm.
 I looked at my side: a glass piece was inserted in the chest of my teammate who was murmuring in a mosquito-like voice: "Be fast - this ship is about to crash.
 I have the key to the escape shuttle and the Gregtech Intergalactical Co.,Ltd.'s technology guide.
 I hope you can live well...".
 Then, he closed his eyes forever.
 Laid his body flat on the floor and taken his key and guide, I entered the escape shuttle and arrived at this unknown world of mystery.
 This is my story.

-***exerpted from The Memoir of Alexander Steve II
+Exerpted from *The Memoir of Alexander Steve II*

 ## What is Terra Firma Rescue?